 Bruges Beer Festival Featured in

 Every year, thousands of people attend the BAB Bruges Beer Festival.
-BAB stands for the Bruges Autonome Bierproevers (or Bruges Autonomous Beer-tasters)—the club organised by the local admirers of beer.
+BAB stands for the Bruges Autonome Bierproevers (or Bruges Autonomous Beer-tasters)—the club organized by the local admirers of beer.
 The first meeting of the club took place in 2006 and since then the gathering has become an annual event.
+Bruges Beer Festival takes place in BMCC (Bruges Meeting & Convention Center).

 The Bruges Beer Festival brings together around 80 breweries.
 While strolling from stall to stall, visitors may taste over 400 types of beer.
 For the 10th anniversary of the festival, even a new kind of beer was brewed: the so-called “BAB Mystère”.